Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

         * Set-up errors will now raise an `NSException`.
     * Added `- [KCSPush application:didFailToRegisterForRemoteNotificationsWithError:]` to forward app delegate registration failure error to the push management.
     * Added `- [KCSPush registerForRemoteNotifications]` to call from `applicationDidBecomeActive:` in the app delegate.
 This retrieves the latest device token, if it has changed.
+    * Updated [GeoTag](http://devcenter.kinvey.com/ios/samples/geotag) sample application to support push, business logic, and custom endpoints.
+    * Added [a tutorial](http://devcenter.kinvey.com/ios/tutorials/tracking-user-location-for-targeted-push) to show off location-based push.
 * Added `- [KCSUser removeValueForAttribute:` to remove previously set custom user attributes.
+* KinveyKit distribution zip-file now includes the [TestDrive](http://devcenter.kinvey.com/ios/samples/testdrive) sample app.
 * Bug fix(es):
     * Fixed bug where a `CLLocation` could be added to a `KCUser` through `setValue:forAttribute:`;